5 Venetian dialect phrases for travelers visiting the region

 Veneto — a brief background

-There are several provinces in Veneto, which include Verona, Padova, Vicenza and Belluno.
-Within these provinces are some large municipalities — some which are known for exporting wine.
-The region’s important for wine growing, and produces some well-known names including Pinot Grigot, Soave, and my favourite, Prosecco.
+The region’s important for wine growing, and produces some well-known names including Pinot Grigot, Soave, and my favorite, Prosecco.
 If wine doesn’t float your boat, the region’s food, such as Grana Padano, is also very good.

 If you enjoy your aperitivo (aperitif), you definitely need to master this one.
 Veneto’s home of the famous spritz, and you may need to ask for 1, or possibly more, ‘spriss’.
 The Venetian version consists of meeting friends in a bar after work, and before dinner, to take something to drink.